 I think there are more differences than commonalities - both cities have great artists who do really nice work.
 But if you look at the support street artists are getting, you start to see the differences.
 Toronto has this great project for instance, the Street Art Toronto, which supports so many artists and art projects.
 This sort of thing doesn't exist in Frankfurt, which in all fairness is much smaller, so cultural funding of this kind and scope is simply not possible.

 It might be the start of an idea though.

-The lack of funding doesn't prevent art from being created, but it's much harder to sustain a living as an artist, and of course there is less art in total.
-But we will see - maybe this model will inspire Peter Feldmann [the mayor of Frankfurt] so some similar type of project.
-I will try to steer the conversation in that direction when he shows up to cut the ribbon [laughs].
+The lack of funding doesn't prevent art from being created, but it's much harder to sustain a living as an artist, and the result is less art in general.
+But we will see - maybe this model inspires Peter Feldmann to some similar type of project.

 StART is a suite of innovative programs by the City of Toronto designed specifically for streets and public spaces.
 Beginning in 2012, it began as an integral part of the City of Toronto's Graffiti Management Plan, StART has been successful in placing vibrant, colourful, community-engaged street art in Toronto.

 StART developed street art and murals as a place-making tool that fosters community engagement, inclusion, skills development and civic pride.
 The program aims to add colour and vitality to neighbourhoods.
 Several laneways around the city have been transformed through bright colours and artwork.
 The Underpass Program transforms underpasses and bridges (many near the Don River and along the Waterfront) to encourage walkability all while showcasing the talent and creativity of artists, arts organizations and the City of Toronto.